roverwing/RoverWingLibrary/docs/imu.rst

 .. function:: double longitude()

-   Return the robot latitude and longitude in degrees.
+   Return the robot latitude and longitude in degrees, following the usual
+   conventions: latitude ranges from -180 (South Pole) to 180 (North Pole);
+   longitude ranges from  -180 (west of Greenwich) to 180 (east of Grennwich).
    Note that these coordinates refer to the location fetched at last call of :func:`getGPSlocation`.

 .. function:: int32_t latitudeL()